Food Trips through South America

 For sure!
 Argentina and Chile offer lots of food experiences and each regions have their own specialty.

-It is said that gastronomy is the best way to learn about a culture and that always a great story starts with a great glass of wine.
-Join these two passions to adventure yourself in local cuisines, tastes and flavors and immerse yourself in wine culture with our tours in Argentina and Chile.
+It is said that gastronomy is the best way to learn about a culture and that a great story always starts with a great glass of wine

-Top-class wines and traditional food of these regions are for sure a one-of-a-kind food and wine travel.
-Taste Northern Argentina harvested grapes in altitude, feast with some of the most famous Patagonian dishes and discover the oldest vineyards of Chile.
-Foodies and wine lovers, let this tasty adventure begin!
+Taste Northern Argentina harvested grapes in altitude, feast with some of the most famous Patagonian dishes, and discover the oldest vineyards of Chile.

-A 520km route that visits small villages with their own charm.
+A 323-mile route that visits small villages with their own charm.
 You can have a full-day tour from Salta and get to know the main attractions of this route of valleys and mountains such as the Las Conchas gorge, the famous Amphitheater, and the Devil’s throat.
 Cafayate is your call if high-level wines harvested in altitude are what you are looking for in your food and wine travel.
 Once you get back to Salta enjoy a peña and mingle with locals while enjoying an empanada salteña.

 World-famous land of great wines, and home to the best wine tours in Argentina.
 Exclusive wineries, endless fields dedicated to grape harvest and top-class wine renown around the world.
 Try traditional and iconic Malbec wine in this region and pair it with local dishes and exquisite meat cuts.
 The cherry on top is the first-row seat to the Andes mountain range while enjoying your glass of wine.
 Sounds like a food and wine travel of a lifetime, huh?